nasa/ziggy/doc/user-manual/remote-parameters.md

 ##### enabled (boolean)

-The `enabled` parameter does what it sounds like: if `enabled` is true, the node will use remote execution; if it's false, it will run locally (i.e., on the same system where the worker process runs).
+The `enabled` parameter does what it sounds like: if `enabled` is true, the node will use remote execution; if it's false, it will run locally (i.e., on the same system where the supervisor process runs).

 Note that, since you can edit the parameters, you can use this parameter to decide at runtime whether to run locally or remotely.